anurag1302/angular-search-pagination/README.md

-# angular-search-sort-pagination
+# angular-search-pagination
-This repo is to demonstrate search, sort, pagination in an Angular app
+This repo is to demonstrate list, search, pagination in an Angular app